Introduction

 Elective Courses

-An alternative to the above Honors calculus and differential equations courses is the Advanced Calculus sequence (Math 2141Q, Math 2142Q, Math 2143Q, Math 2144Q).
-The math department also offers invitation-only courses in the Math Scholar program, for which Honors students can receive Honors credit.
-Honors math majors are encouraged to take at least one of our first-year graduate courses in algebra, analysis, and geometry/topology, for which Honors students receive Honors credit.
+Honors math majors are encouraged to take at least one of our first-year graduate courses in analysis (MATH 4110), algebra (MATH 4210), and geometry/topology (MATH 4310), for which Honors students receive Honors credit.
 Information about these elective opportunities is in the Elective Courses section of our mathematics majors page.

 The Honors Thesis